TMS Therapy in Logan, Utah

 - Traditional FDA-cleared TMS protocol for major depressive disorder

-- Each session typically lasts 15β30 minutes depending on stimulation type:
+- Each session typically takes 10–30 minutes depending on stimulation type:

 - Theta Burst (iTBS): ~3 minutes of stimulation